AndrewBavuels/Command-Line-in-WSL-Terminal/README.md

 ![outFile](https://github.com/user-attachments/assets/bdb5f8a1-35fe-40d4-bb0f-9c9e562ede01)

-## 2. etting to know the file system through the terminal
+## 2. Getting to know the file system through the terminal

 Below, I am listing the contents of the **root directory,** showing various system directories and files, with one of the command series that I am going to show you as follows: